NAME AND LOCATION OF CORPORATION

 Section 3.6.
 Dues.

 The Board of Directors may determine from time to time the amount of annual dues payable to ATD NASHVILLE by its members.
-Annual dues shall be payable in advance on the first day of the month of renewal.
+Annual dues shall be payable on or before the renewal date.
 Each member shall pay his or her annual dues for ATD NASHVILLE as specified by the serving Board of Directors.

 Section 3.7.
 Automatic Termination of Membership.